stuberlab/Hashikawa-Hashikawa-2020/README.md

 The majority of code is based on Seurat v3 package from Satija lab.
 Detail tutorial can also be found in their website https://satijalab.org/seurat/.

-Regulatory analysis is based on SCENIC package from Aertslab https://github.com/aertslab/SCENIC.
+Regulatory analysis is based on SCENIC package from Aerts lab https://github.com/aertslab/SCENIC.

 The analysis starts from the "Doublet Detection" code with the data deposited at GEO :GSE 137478. https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE137478